VijetaPuthran/Web-Design-Challenge/README.md

 The website at the top of every page, has a navigation menu that:

-* Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
+* Has the name of the site on the left of the navigation bar which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
 * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
 * Is responsive (using media queries).